 There are several one-lane bridges and very narrow two-lane bridges on rustic roads that make significant contributions to the character of the roads.
 These narrow bridges can provide "traffic calming" by requiring drivers to slow down as they cross them.
 But these narrow bridges come with safety concerns.
 With a narrow bridge, a driver in one direction may be forced to stop to allow another driver to continue and must be extremely cautious when attempting to overtake a cyclist or pedestrian.
 Some modern agricultural equipment is too wide for the narrower bridges to accommodate.
-Wider two-lane bridges may reduce such conflicts, but may diminish the road's character.
+Wider twolane bridges may reduce such conflicts, but may diminish the road's character.

 Climate change also affects bridges.
 More frequent and/or more intense storms are leading to more flooding of the many creeks and streams these roads cross.
 In some cases, bridge decks will need to be raised, and this in turn will lead to the need for longer bridges.
 Flooded bridges may also lead to increased response times for fire and rescue services if a longer route must be taken by first responders.
 Some bridges on rustic roads are a critical link for public safety.
 For example, the only boat ramp that can be used for water rescues on one stretch of the Potomac is at the end of Mouth of Monocacy Road.
 It is critical that the bridges along such roads be maintained at the highest standards.
 A one-lane timber deck bridge is one of the significant features on this stretch of Mouth of Monocacy Road.
 The bridge was reconstructed in 2007 utilizing a design appropriate for a rustic road.
 This example shows that it is possible to design a bridge that retains a road's character while also providing a safe experience for those using the road.

 Funding is the final challenge related to bridges on rustic roads.
 To receive federal funding, new bridge designs must meet minimum federal standards for safety.
 However, certain design exceptions may be granted on these unique roads.
 One important consideration for exceptions is that the volume of traffic along rustic roads is often far less than other roads.
 Historic and environmental impacts are also factors that can support design exception requests.
 Most bridges in the county can be replaced with 80 percent of the funding coming from the federal government.
-Design exceptions are possible in some cases, but if a design exception is not granted, then 100 percent of costs will come from the county's budget, taking money away from other vital county programs.
+If a design exception is not granted, the bridge must be designed to meet federal and state standards or 100 percent of the costs would come from the county's budget.